CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   - Ground Rules
     - Cross linking dependencies
     - Vertical linking
+  - App secrets
+    - How to handle secrets
-  - Secrets
+    - The GnuPG (GPG)
-    - Mobile Secrets
+    - GEM: Mobile Secrets 📱
+    - The ugly and brilliant part of the Secrets source code
   - Workflow
   - Scalability
   - Application Framework